 Before you begin, make sure your device is plugged into a power source and connected to the internet.
 Then, try the steps listed below to get your PC to update.

-Before attempting any of the solutions below, it’s a good idea to back up your personal files.
+Before trying any of the solutions below, make sure you back up your personal files.
 You can use File History to back up your files to another drive, or insert a USB drive and use File Explorer to drag and copy important files to the USB drive.
-If you’re signing into Windows with a Microsoft account, your system settings will be automatically restored after updating once you’re connected to the Internet.
+If you’re signing into Windows with a Microsoft account, your system settings will be automatically restored after updating, once you’re connected to the Internet.